CiscoDevNet/iotsp-device-sdk-java/Pi-sensehat/README.md

    The port number is by default 5000 if not specified.
 1. Navigate to the IP address in a web browser on any device on your network (e.g. `http://192.168.1.3:5000`)
     - You should be able to see the freeboard UI in the browser
-1. Available URLs are as the following
+1. Available URLs are as following
     -  `http://<IP_Address>:<port>/status - This shows the device id`
     -  `http://<IP_Address>:<port>/sensehat/<type>`
       - The different types that are available are: